 While many recipes don't require precise cooking, I just call for, say, 2 medium eggs.
 In general, I use medium eggs in my recipes but I'm aware that egg sizes vary around the world.

 If a recipe is particularly precise, then I call for the weight in grams/ounces, but that's more for egg whites (e.g. chocolate mousse).
-Otherwise, for many of the recipes where it's not precise, it doesn't matter if it's a few grams' difference.
+Otherwise, for many of the recipes where it's not precise, it doesn't matter if there's a few grams' difference.

 How many grams are in one egg white?